-4. TYRES AND SPARE WHEEL (Where wheel trims are fitted these should be removed by the driver before the test to enable the wheel to be properly checked) METHOD OF INSPECTION REASONS FOR FAILURE NOTES clearly not to the manufacture's specification.
+4. TYRES AND SPARE WHEEL (Where wheel trims are fitted these should be removed by the driver before the test to enable the wheel to be properly checked) METHOD OF INSPECTION REASONS FOR FAILURE NOTES

 Variation in size of tyre.
 Where this is